jaumebonet/topobuilder/docs/glossary.rst

     The *Method of Accelerated Search for Tertiary Ensemble Representatives* takes as query a structural fragment composed of one or more disjoint segments and provably finds all fragments from a database matching the query to within a given RMSD threshold. :cite:`zhou2015rapid`.

+  SKETCH
+    3D representation of a protein structure (backbone atoms only) of a FORM.

 .. bibliography:: references.bib